The Darkside Detective: Development

 The original prototype of The Darkside Detective was created by Paul Conway and Christopher Colston at a short game jam in Galway, Ireland.
 The demo was made in under eight hours, but received significant attention after it was posted online, prompting them to turn it into a full game.
-After decided to enter production on the game, writer Dave McCabe and lead developer Treasa McCabe joined the team to assist in the production.
+After deciding to enter production on the game, writer Dave McCabe and lead developer Treasa McCabe joined the team to assist in the production.

 During the development process, the team of four would do group read throughs to discuss issues and ideas, with McCabe then creating an interactive version of any ideas that they had using clipart to allow them to further map out how it would work within the game.
 Once an idea was decided on, the team would then start creating visuals, animations, interactions, sound and music based around the idea.

 Reception

 The Darkside Detective received mostly positive reviews according to Metacritic.
 Hardcore Gamer awarded it a score of 3.5 out of 5, saying "The Darkside Detective is a charming point and click adventure with a taste for the sillier aspects of horror."
 VideoGamer.com awarded it 7 out of 10, saying "The Darkside Detective has a very distinct sense of humour that you'll either love or hate."
 Ted Hentschke of Dread Central praised the gameplay and atmosphere but criticising its short length, saying "If the game were 50% longer, I would be in serious danger of genuinely loving it.
-As it is, it’s just a fun diversion for a few hours."
+As it is, it's just a fun diversion for a few hours."
 Jimmy Donnellan of Cultured Vultures awarded it a score of 8 out of 10, saying "Funny and offbeat, The Darkside Detective is a joyful but basic point and click game that is simply over too soon."
 However, CJ Andriessen of Destructoid awarded it a more negative score of 5.5 out of 10, and said "Its lightweight, cornball comedy opts for cheap and easy jokes I never really find funny", although he did praise both the soundtrack and the art style.